ptgms/ptgms/README.md

 If you have an cool Open-Source project and want me to help you with it, shoot me an message!

+Part of ToS;DR making Android and iOS/macOS apps

 #### I do not plan on contributing to closed projects though, sorry.